 Parks and Recreation

 City parks are open.
 However, some City park amenities are closed until further notice, and groups that do not practice distancing on city park property are prohibited.
-Amenities not listed below are closed.
+The Wilson Park pool is closed for the entire season.
 Please note: All city trails will remain open at this time, and Walker Park restrooms will remain open.

 If parks are crowded, please visit another park site (click here to view a map of City parks and trails) or return when the park is less crowded.
 To help families experiencing cabin fever, park staff is developing programming, such as a sidewalk chalk art contest, that allows for social distancing.
 Please join our Parks and Recreation social media including Facebook and Twitter to keep informed.
 Follow CDC guidelines including staying home if you or a family member is sick or experiencing symptoms.

 The Parks and Recreation Department office and Yvonne Richardson Community Center are closed.
 Our Department is operating with some staff working from the office and others working from their home.
 Park Maintenance Staff are essential staff and are working their normal schedule of 7 am – 3:30 pm.
 Signage is posted on our front door.
 Please contact us by email or 479-444-3471 if you have questions.

 The City of Fayetteville’s Recycling and Trash Collection Division has now resumed its curbside recycling program.

 Animal Services is now closed to the public.
 Staff are caring for the animals as normal, and we will be answering phones as normal.
 Animal control officers will be switching to emergency only calls beginning today, March 17 at noon.
 Staff will still be working with citizens to help them reclaim their pet(s) if they are impounded by an animal services officer.
 Animal Services is temporarily suspending owner surrenders and our income-based spay/neuter clinic until further notice.